cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 He's sinking back against the wall.
 The four policemen stand helpless around him for a moment.
-The captain approaches from behind, looks at the beggar and then says: "Come, leave him alone.
+The captain approaches from behind looks at the beggar, and then says: "Come, leave him alone.
 We're leaving!"

 They're leaving the hall.